Evilstein-debug/todo-app-flask/README.md

 3. Create a new web service on Render and connect it to your Git repository.

 4. Set the build and start commands:
-    - Build Command: `pip install -r backend/requirements.txt`
+    - Build Command: `pip install -r requirements.txt`
     - Start Command: `gunicorn app:app`

 5. Deploy the app.